Ookla the Mok (band): Musical style

 Although Ookla the Mok has released many songs about more universal topics like relationships and lost love, they are best known for "filk" songs that cater to the interests of listeners at science fiction and comic book conventions, where the band makes the bulk of their public appearances.

 For example, their song "Arthur Curry" from Less Than Art pokes fun at Aquaman and the way his super-powers do not seem to compare favourably with the rest of the Super Friends.
 Another example is "Stop Talking About Comic Books Or I'll Kill You" from Super Secret.
 "Song of Kong" from Smell No Evil takes a tongue-in-cheek look at the relationship between King Kong and Godzilla.
 "W.W.S.D.?" from oh okay LA asks its listeners to ask themselves "What would Scooby do?".
-"Mr. W" from the same album paints a nightmare scenario of Mr. Worf being in command of Star Treks starship Enterprise.
+"Mr. W" from the same album paints a nightmare scenario of Worf being in command of Star Treks starship Enterprise.
 "Spot The Cat" from Dave Lennon sets to music a poem originally read by Star Treks Data (written by Clay Dale).
 Tribute songs about celebrities Gary Coleman, Michael Jackson, Cher, and Sting also appear on oh okay LA.
-A song in the 2013 album vs. Evil is dedicated to the Marvel Comics character Kang the Conqueror.
+A song in the 2013 album vs. Evil is based on the Marvel Comics character Kang the Conqueror.